 - Natural Heritage Information System (NHIS) reviews for identification of known rare natural features;

-- Preparing environmental review documents such as Environmental Assessment Worksheets (EAW) and Environmental Impact Statements (EIS), when the MDNR is delegated this responsibility according to state rules;
+- Preparing environmental review documents such as Environmental Assessment Worksheets (EAW) and Environmental Impact Statements (EIS), when the DNR is delegated this responsibility according to state rules;

-- Coordinating and managing MDNR review responsibilities for other state and federal environmental review activities, including review of environmental documents and permits that are prepared by other government units; and
+- Coordinating and managing DNR review responsibilities for other state and federal environmental review activities, including review of environmental documents and permits that are prepared by other government units; and

-- Providing MDNR technical representation to the Environmental Quality Board (EQB).
+- Providing DNR technical representation to the Environmental Quality Board (EQB).

 The NHIS is the only repository for statewide information on the location of rare natural features.
 The NHIS is continually updated as new information becomes available, and is the most complete source of data on Minnesota's endangered or threatened species, native plant communities, and other sensitive ecological resources.
 This information is useful for determining whether a proposed development project has the potential to negatively affect rare features.

 Environmental documents prepared and reviewed by ER staff provide information to the agency, other governmental unit decision-makers and the public about the potential environmental effects associated with a proposed project.
 These documents identify natural resources present at project sites, management implications for these resources, and ultimately, how Minnesota's natural resources could be affected by the project.
 The DNR uses information contained in the documents to recommend measures that better conserve natural resources while advancing project goals.
 State, federal, and local government agencies also use environmental review documents to inform permitting decisions.